EdJoPaTo/website-stalker-example/sites/com-apple-healthcare-apple-watch.md

 ### Fall Detection. ###

-When a hard fall is detected with Apple Watch Series 4 or later, an alert appears and allows the user to easily call emergency services or dismiss the alert.
+When a hard fall is detected with Apple Watch Series 4 or later<sup><a href="https://www.apple.com/healthcare/apple-watch/#footnote-1">*</a></sup>, an alert appears and allows the user to easily call emergency services or dismiss the alert.
 If the user is unresponsive for about a minute, an emergency call will be placed automatically and a message will be sent to the user’s emergency contacts.
 All falls detected are recorded in the Health app.
 This feature is automatically enabled for users 55 years and older and can be turned on for anyone in the Apple Watch app on iPhone.

 [Learn more about Fall Detection](https://support.apple.com/en-us/HT208944)

 ### Medical ID. ###

 Medical ID allows first responders and emergency room clinicians to access critical medical information from a patient’s iPhone lock screen or Apple Watch without requiring a passcode, and without compromising patient privacy.
 Patients can list important information such as allergies, medications, conditions, organ donor preferences, and emergency contacts by setting up Medical ID in the Health app on iPhone.

 [Learn more about accessing Medical ID on Apple Watch](https://support.apple.com/en-us/HT206983)